 A Reference Model is a conceptual framework that aims at capturing significant entities and their relationships in a certain universe with the goal of developing more concrete models of it.
-"Enterprise Architecture" frameworks play a similar role.
-The aim of the Enterprise Architecture practise is to model the relationships between the business and the technology in such a way that this information can be used to support decisions enterprise wide, e.g., revising the business processes or changing the software systems supporting certain processes.
-Thus, the Enterprise Architecture must be compared with the whole Reference Model activity while considering the Enterprise Architecture as a decision support process that needs a model capturing a great amount of information.
-Because of the breadth of information to be covered, both models recognise the need to have a way to categorise this information.
-The best known Enterprise Architecture framework was devised by Zachman [207].
-This framework defines
+'Enterprise Architecture' frameworks play a similar role.
+The aim of the Enterprise Architecture practice is to model the relationships between the business and the technology in such a way that this information can be used to support decisions enterprise wide, e.g. revising the business processes or changing the software systems supporting certain processes.
+Thus, the Enterprise Architecture must be compared with the whole Reference Model activity while considering the Enterprise Architecture as a decision support process that needs a model capturing a large amount of information.
+Because of the breadth of information to be covered, both models recognise the need to have a means of categorising this information.
+The best-known Enterprise Architecture framework was devised by Zachman [216].
+This framework defines:

-- (1) different descriptions of the same product (similar to our domains), i.e., Data (the what), Process (the how), Network (the where), People (the who), Time (the when), and Motivation (the why) and - different views in order to serve the needs of various stakeholders, i.e., scope description (planner's view), business model (owner's view), system model (designer's view), technology model (builder's view), detailed description (implementer's view), actual system (worker's view).
+- (1) different descriptions of the same product (similar to our domains), i.e. Data (the what), Process (the how), Network (the where), People (the who), Time (the when) and Motivation (the why), and - different views in order to serve the needs of various stakeholders, i.e. scope description (planner's view), business model (owner's view), system model (designer's view), technology model (builder's view), detailed description (implementer's view), actual system (worker's view).

-This Reference Model is founded on very similar principles although tailored to address the specificities of the Digital Library universe.
+This Reference Model is founded on very similar principles, although tailored to address the specificities of the Digital Library universe.

 Having clarified this, it is important to note that a plethora of modelling languages exists.
-They range from the human language to formal ones borrowed from various application domains and characterised by various expressing power and other interesting features, like Entity-relationship [51], UML [29], and Description Logic [15], to cite a few.
-However, in this document concept maps have been used because of their simplicity and immediateness.
+These range from the human language to formal languages borrowed from various application domains and characterised by various types of expressing power and other interesting features, such as Entity-Relationship [55], UML [33] and Description Logic [17], to cite just a few.
+However, in this document concept maps have been used because of their simplicity and immediacy.